EddeCCC/k6-java-test/README.md

 URL: `localhost:8086`

-Default login: username > user,  password > telegraf
+Default login: username > k6,  password > telegraf

 You can change it in the [.env](env/.env) file.